SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When **True**, the lines generated by the PFM will be converted to curves as a final finishing step.
+    When **True**, the lines generated by the PFM will be converted to curves in a final finishing step.

 **+ Inherits settings from:**